 The veracity of the Book of Abraham cannot be settled by scholarly debate concerning the book’s translation and historicity.
 The book’s status as scripture lies in the eternal truths it teaches and the powerful spirit it conveys.

 Joseph Smith says he translated an Egyptian scroll.
 Verifiable history says he didn’t.
 The LDS Church says that translation or no, the important thing is the product.
 Here are three, irreconcilable perspectives.
 When these three perspectives disagree — as they often do — you must choose which you will believe.

 Teaching Three-Perspective History

-In general, the main body of this document will tell the story from the perspective of the LDS Church, because it’s the version most accepted by her members.
+In general, the main body of this document will tell the story from the perspective of the LDS Church, because this is the version most accepted by her members.
 As you read, you’ll encounter footnote icons revealing further writing and research.
-We uses these spaces to provide information from the other two perspectives.
-Here’s an example.1
+We use these spaces to provide information from the other two perspectives.
+Here’s an example.

-Also, we need to consider the testimony of former Mormons who’ve come to a saving knowledge of Christ.
-They unanimously advise born-again Christians not to push the telling of LDS history too hard.
+A second reason for this approach stems from the testimony of former Mormons who’ve come to a saving knowledge of Christ.
+They unanimously advise born-again Christians not to push the weaknesses of LDS history too hard.
 Mormons, they say, must embark on a personal journey of discovery.
-Put bluntly, your LDS friend cannot see the truth until he or she desperately wants to see the truth.

 Our goal is to equip you, the born-again Christian, with a working knowledge of the most meaningful events of Mormon history.
 At this point you might be saying to yourself, “I don’t need to know about the history, I just want to know more about the LDS faith.”
 And that would be a fair point, except that for your LDS friend, the history and the faith are inseparable.